Music History for

 1969 - The Beatles made their last-ever public appearance as a group.
 The performance of "Get Back" was filmed for the movie "Let It Be."

-1973 - KISS played their first show at the Coventry Club in Queens, NY.
+1973 - KISS played their first show at Popcorn (The Coventry Club) in Queens, NY.
+The band performed 2 sets at the club that night for a crowd of under 10 people.

 1974 - Bob Dylan made his first New York concert performance in eight years at Madison Square Garden.